v-rajagt/IntuneDocs/intune/protect/compliance-policy-create-android-for-work.md

     - **Number of symbol characters required**: Enter the number of symbol characters (`&`, `#`, `%`, and so on) the password must have, between 0 and 16 characters.

 - **Maximum minutes of inactivity before password is required**: Enter the idle time before the user must reenter their password.
-Options include *Not configured*, and from *1 Minute* to *8 hours*..
+Options include *Not configured*, and from *1 Minute* to *8 hours*.
   - **Not configured** (*default*) - This setting isn't evaluated for compliance or non-compliance.

 - **Number of days until password expires**: Enter the number of days, between 1-365, until the device password must be changed.
 For example, to change the password after 60 days, enter `60`.
 When the password expires, users are prompted to create a new password.